apptainer/apptainer-userdocs/environment_and_metadata.rst

    $ cat myenvs
    MYVAR="Hello from a file"

-   $ singularity run --env-file myenvs env.sif
+   $ apptainer run --env-file myenvs env.sif
    Hello from a file

 ``SINGULARITYENV_`` prefix